 - Low KD and low KEI might not be worth your effort.
 There might not be enough search volume to be profitable enough.
 This often happens in very small (micro) niches.
-However, in the end it also depends on the type of niche and the profit margins of the offer you’re promoting.
+However, in the end, it also depends on the type of niche and the profit margins of the offer you’re promoting.
 If you only need to sell a few products a month, it could still be worth your effort.

-Note: as you can see from the examples above.
+Note: As you can see from the examples above.
 KD and KEI can be really useful, but only if you interpret them correctly – which depends on knowledge of your niche and competition.
 All these ‘it depends’ facts indicate it’s a good idea to research your niche deeply, before concluding anything based on metrics only.
 This is a caveat you’ll find while using any SEO or research platform.

 Connecting Google GSC, Analytics, and Keyword Planner

-A handy feature is an ability to connect important third-party tools and get that data straight into your reports.
+A handy feature is the ability to connect important third-party tools and get that data straight into your reports.
 You can only connect third-party tools to SEO Powersuite if you’re using one of the paid editions (either SEO Powersuite Professional or Enterprise).

 The following third-party SEO tools can be connected to SEO Powersuite:

-- Google Search Console – view GSC data and collect even more keywords
+- Google Search Console – View GSC data and collect even more keywords

 - Google Analytics – Get organic traffic data and Backlink Data